zalando/riptide/riptide-spring-boot-autoconfigure/README.md

 }
 ```

-The following code can be used if cannot use your client name in the method name (e.g. your client name is `my-client`):
+The following code can be used if your client name cannot be used in the method name (e.g. your client name is `my-client`):
 @Bean(name = "my-clientCircuitBreakerExecutorService")
 public ClientHttpMessageConverters httpMessageConverters() {
     return new ClientHttpMessageConverters(singletonList(new Jaxb2RootElementHttpMessageConverter()));
 }
 ```
-As you can see, any method name can be used in the second case.
+As you can see, any method name can be used in the second example, since bean name is provided explicitly in the annotation.

 The following table shows all beans with their respective name (for the `example` client) and type: